 Leaks that occur between the meters and the water main are usually the county’s responsibility.
-An exception to this would be if you don’t maintain the area around the meters, as they’re incredibly important to making sure you get water, and must be accessible to the county at all times.
+An exception to this would be if you don’t maintain the area around the meters, as they’re incredibly important to make sure you get water and must be accessible to the county at all times.

 As a homeowner, you actually own the water service lines that run through your front yard.
 As such, you’re responsible for the lines that run from the meters to your home.
 If there’s a leak in your yard, it’s most likely going to be your responsibility, and you’re going to need to call in a professional plumber to take care of the leak.